gnosisguild/greco/examples/pk_encryption/README.md

 nargo compile
 ```

-3. To generate valid inputs for the circuit:

-From the project root, run:
+**optional** You may want to generate valid inputs for the circuit with a different set of parameters from the standard `Prover.toml` we provide for this example.
+If that's the case, from the project root, run:

 ```bash
 cargo run --bin generator -- -o ../examples/pk_encryption/Prover.toml && rm -rf ../examples/pk_encryption/constants.nr